Skip to content

 Zack Davis, Head of Product, Rollbar

 At Rollbar, the company was two quarters from insolvency.
 We cut cloud costs 70%, rebuilt the error pipeline from 54% P90 at 2 minutes to 99% P99 at 10 seconds, and I took L1 on-call for the entire engineering team.
 At Saturn, the CTO left and monthly burn was $150K.
 We cut it to $60K and shipped the first iOS release in a year within six weeks.
 Snap acquired them.
 At Collective Hub, I was the sole on-call for the AI Categorization Assistant and ran company-wide customer support solo during peak tax season.
+Most people romanticize this kind of work, but it's mostly just showing up.

 Can you scale something from zero?